KornKolio/folder_sync/README.md

 # folder_sync
-PowerShell script to replicate and sync content of a folder

     .SYNOPSIS
-    One way sync to exactly match content of the source folder
+    Function to sync content of a folder (one direction)

     .DESCRIPTION
     Very basic script leveraging System.IO .NET Class to synchronize two folders (one direction).